 APPLICATIONS PRECAUTIONS

 Used for Titanium and Nickel alloys, stainless steels, hard abrasive materials, and whenever excessive heat is generated on the cutting edge.
-TiAIN coated tools may have a tendancy to gall in aluminum or brass.
+TiAIN coated tools may have a tendency to gall in aluminum or brass.
 TiAIN coated tools oxidize at about 1500°F.

 TREATMENT